-Nate Morris is the founder of Morris Industries, a Lexington, Kentucky-based conglomerate that is reimagining the industrial economy.
-Morris’s passion to solve the environmental threats posed by global waste was pivotal in his founding of Rubicon, a software company focused on waste and recycling, and the signature asset of Morris Industries.
+Nate Morris is the chairman and founder of Morris Industries, a Lexington, Kentucky-based conglomerate that is reinventing the waste and recycling industry.
+Morris’s passion to solve environmental threats was pivotal in his founding of Rubicon, the category creator of the digital waste and recycling experience.

-Founded by maxing out credit cards and utilizing a $10,000 line of credit, Rubicon now operates in 20 countries on 5 continents, with a valuation in excess of $1 billion.
+Founded by maxing out credit cards and utilizing a $10,000 line of credit, Rubicon now operates in 22 countries on 5 continents, with a valuation in excess of $1 billion.
 The company helps Fortune 500 organizations, main street businesses, and municipalities around the world move toward zero waste.
-Under Morris’s leadership as Chairman and CEO, Rubicon has acted as a transformational platform to the waste and recycling category while being recognized as an “Industry Disruptor” by Inc. Magazine and twice named “One of the World’s Most Innovative Companies” by Fast Company, and is the subject of a Harvard Business School Case Study where Morris is featured as the protagonist.
+Under Morris’s leadership as Founder & CEO, Rubicon has acted as a transformational platform to the waste and recycling category while being recognized as an “Industry Disruptor” by Inc. Magazine and twice named “One of the World’s Most Innovative Companies” by Fast Company, and is the subject of a Harvard Business School Case Study where Morris is featured as the protagonist.

 Morris was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and to be recognized as a Young Global Leader by the World Economic Forum.
 He is also the youngest inductee ever to the Kentucky Entrepreneur Hall of Fame.

-A product of Kentucky public schools, Morris was born in Lexington and raised in a union household by a single mother.
-Morris graduated from George Washington University as a Scottish Rite Scholar and won an academic fellowship to Princeton University’s Woodrow Wilson School of Public and International Affairs.
-While at Princeton, he was named a Presidential Fellow at the Center for the Study of the Presidency and Congress.
-Morris is a member of Phi Beta Kappa and in 2020 was named a Fulbright Specialist Scholar.
+A ninth-generation Kentuckian and product of public schools, Morris was born in Lexington and raised in a union household by a single mother.
+Morris graduated from George Washington University as a Scottish Rite Scholar and attended Princeton University’s School of Public and International Affairs.
+Morris is a member of Phi Beta Kappa and was named a Fulbright Specialist Scholar.